 The applicant is proposing to demolish the single storey Lodge and replace it with a 2 storey building that would provide meeting and storage facilities for the existing solicitors' office that operates out of the Old Town Hall.
-At present there are approximately 10 parking spaces located between the Lodge and the Old Town Hall, the proposal would result in two of the spaces being lost to facilitate the development.
+At present there are approximately 7 to 8 substandard parking spaces located between the Lodge and the Old Town Hall.
+The proposal would introduce 9 demarcated parking spaces in the gap between the two buildings.